 Dishwasher Leaving White Marks on Glasses

-White marks and cloudy residue on glasses and dishes after a dishwasher cycle are almost always caused by one of three things: hard water limescale depositing on surfaces, depleted rinse aid or salt allowing water to dry in droplets, or glass etching caused by soft water or excessive detergent.
+White marks and cloudy residue on glasses and dishes after a dishwasher cycle are almost always caused by one of three things – hard water limescale depositing on surfaces, depleted rinse aid or salt allowing water to dry in droplets, or glass etching caused by soft water or excessive detergent.
 The first two are easily resolved.
 The third is permanent damage.
 This guide tells you which one you are dealing with and what to do about it.

 Why is your dishwasher leaving white marks?

 White marks, cloudy films, and chalky residue on glasses and dishes after a dishwasher cycle are one of the most common complaints from dishwasher users in the UK, and one of the most frequently misunderstood.
 Most people assume the dishwasher is faulty.
 In the vast majority of cases it is not.
 The cause is almost always connected to water hardness, the consumables being used, or how the machine is being maintained.
+For a broader overview of dishwasher operation, performance, and maintenance, see our dishwashers hub.

 There are two entirely different problems that produce similar-looking white marks, and it is important to identify which one you have before trying to fix it.
 One is reversible.
 The other is permanent damage to the glass itself.

 Hard water contains dissolved calcium and magnesium minerals.
 When water evaporates from glass surfaces during the drying cycle, these minerals are left behind as a white, chalky, or cloudy film.
 This is limescale.
 It looks like permanent damage but it is not.
 It can be removed with an acid-based cleaner or white vinegar, and it can be prevented by keeping rinse aid and salt topped up and maintaining the machine correctly.
 This is by far the most common cause of white marks on dishwasher glasses in the UK.
+For background, see our coverage of limescale in appliances.

 Glass etching is actual physical damage to the surface of the glass caused by alkaline dishwasher detergent progressively dissolving the silica in the glass over many wash cycles.
 It produces a cloudy, iridescent haze that sits within the glass surface rather than on it.
 Unlike limescale, etching cannot be removed.
 It is permanent.
 Etching is more common in soft water areas, with excessive detergent dosing, on very delicate glassware, and on glasses that are washed at high temperatures repeatedly.
 If etching is the cause, the glasses are permanently damaged.